nydel/muclr/README.md

 multi-user common lisp repl
 ========

-Know this Common Lisp system to comprise a part of the larger :MUCLR project, which may contain multiple subsystems/subpackages nodally-related to the master.
+Know each Common Lisp system herein to comprise a part of the larger :MUCLR project, which may contain multiple subsystems/subpackages nodally-related to the master.

+For the evolving and soon-to-be complete specification, that is, technical standardization, see the [spec](https://github.com/nydel/muclr/tree/master/spec) folder.

 Here have we :MUCLR-SERVER which creates server objects to optionally register with the :MUCLR master listing - accept and handle incoming requests from end-